 Wisconsin school districts often form committees to review book selections for libraries and literature classes.
-Most school districts follow the law and hold these committees’ meetings in open session.
-Appleton Area School District didn’t, however, and we filed suit seeking a declaration that the district violated the Open Meetings law.
+Appleton Area School District didn’t hold those committee meetings in public, however, and we filed suit.
+The Wisconsin Supreme Court ruled that the district violated the Open Meetings Law.

 In response to a 7th Circuit decision, overcautious law enforcement departments around the state started redacting basic information from incident reports and citations – information like who committed the crime.
-We filed a lawsuit and obtained a favorable settlement and the Jefferson Country Sheriff’s Department turned over unreacted records related to an incident where a women vandalized a GOP booth at the county fair.
+We filed a lawsuit and obtained a favorable settlement where the Jefferson Country Sheriff’s Department turned over unredacted records related to an incident where a women vandalized a GOP booth at the county fair.

 State Senator Jon Erpenbach redacted the names of hundreds of people who contacted him regarding Act 10 from emails he produced in response to a records request.
-We sued and were able to force him to release the names of public employees who wrote him.
+We sued and obtained a published decision from the Wisconsin Court of Appeals requiring him to release the names of public employees who wrote him.